Pelvic and Maternal Health Physiotherapy

 Who we are

-The pelvic and maternal health physiotherapy team (formerly the women’s health physiotherapy team) care for women with obstetric (pregnancy) physiotherapy problems who are to deliver at the Norfolk and Norwich University Hospital.
-The team also sees women, men and children with bladder or bowel symptoms, as well as women with prolapse symptoms.
+The pelvic and maternal health physiotherapy team (formerly the women’s health physiotherapy team) care for women with obstetric (pregnancy) physiotherapy problems who plan to deliver at the Norfolk and Norwich University Hospital.
+The team also sees adults and children with bladder or bowel symptoms, pelvic pain, and prolapse symptoms in women.

 Where we are